spring-guides/gs-rest-service/README.md

 The `@RequestMapping` annotation ensures that HTTP requests to `/greeting` are mapped to the `greeting()` method.

-> **Note:** We have not explicitly specified `GET` vs. `PUT`, `POST`, etc. above, because `@RequestMapping` maps _all_ HTTP operations by default.
-Use `@RequestMapping(method=GET)` to narrow this down.
+> **Note:** The above example does not specify `GET` vs. `PUT`, `POST`, and so forth, because `@RequestMapping` maps _all_ HTTP operations by default.
+Use `@RequestMapping(method=GET)` to narrow this mapping.

 `@RequestParam` binds the value of the query string parameter `name` into the `name` parameter of the `greeting()` method.
-This query string parameter is not `required`, so if absent in the request the `defaultValue` of "World" will be used.
+This query string parameter is not `required`; if it is absent in the request, the `defaultValue` of "World" is used.

-The implementation of the method body is straightforward—create and return a new `Greeting` object with `id` and `content` attributes based on the next value from our `counter` and formatting the given `name` using our greeting `template`.
+The implementation of the method body creates and returns a new `Greeting` object with `id` and `content` attributes based on the next value from the `counter`, and formats the given `name` by using the greeting `template`.

-One key difference between a traditional MVC controller and the RESTful web service controller above is in the way the HTTP response body is created.
-Rather than relying on a view technology (such as [JSP][u-jsp]) to perform server-side rendering of our greeting data to HTML, this service controller simply populates and returns a `Greeting` object, with the goal that its data is written directly to the HTTP response as JSON.
+A key difference between a traditional MVC controller and the RESTful web service controller above is the way that the HTTP response body is created.
+Rather than relying on a view technology (such as [JSP][u-jsp]) to perform server-side rendering of the greeting data to HTML, this RESTful web service controller simply populates and returns a `Greeting` object.
+The object data is written directly to the HTTP response as JSON.

-The [`@ResponseBody`][] annotation helps make this happen.
-The presence of this annotation on the `greeting()` method tells Spring MVC that it does not need to render the greeting object through a server-side view layer, but that instead that the greeting object returned _is_ the response body, and should be written out directly.
+To accmplish this, the [`@ResponseBody`][] annotation on the `greeting()` method tells Spring MVC that it does not need to render the greeting object through a server-side view layer, but that instead that the greeting object returned _is_ the response body, and should be written out directly.

-The only step that remains is converting the `Greeting` object to JSON.
-And fortunately, thanks to Spring's _HTTP message converter_ support, we don't need to bother with doing this conversion by hand.
+The `Greeting` object must be converted to JSON.
+Thanks to Spring's _HTTP message converter_ support, you don't need to do this conversion manually.
 Because [Jackson 2][jackson] is on the classpath, Spring's [`MappingJackson2HttpMessageConverter`][] is automatically chosen to convert the `Greeting` instance to JSON.

 Make the application executable
 -------------------------------

-While it is possible to package this service up as a traditional _web application archive_ or [WAR][u-war] file for deployment to an external application server, we demonstrate below the simpler approach of creating a _standalone application_.
-You'll package everything up a single, executable JAR file, driven by a good old Java `main()` method.
-And along the way, we'll use Spring's support for embedding the [Tomcat][u-tomcat] servlet container as the HTTP runtime, instead of deploying to an external instance.
+Although it is possible to package this service as a traditional _web application archive_ or [WAR][u-war] file for deployment to an external application server, the simpler approach demonstrated below creates a _standalone application_.
+You package everything in a single, executable JAR file, driven by a good old Java `main()` method.
+And along the way, you use Spring support for embedding the [Tomcat][u-tomcat] servlet container as the HTTP runtime, instead of deploying to an external instance.

 ### Create a main class